Prag8855/aab/content/glossary/Krankschreibung.md

 Most German employers ask for a sick note if you are sick for more than 3 days.[^0]

 Since 2023, sick notes are digital.
 You get a paper copy.
-Your health insurer gets a digital copy from your doctor.
-Your employer gets a digital copy from your health insurer.
-Only you get a paper copy.[^1]
+Your employer and your health insurer get a digital copy from your doctor.[^1]

 ![Krankschreibung](/images/Krankschreibung-AU-schein-sick-note-germany.jpg)